Nikhi-l/cerch_ai/README.md

 ## Model Providers

 This template ships with [xAI](https://x.ai) `grok-2-1212` as the default chat model.
 However, with the [AI SDK](https://sdk.vercel.ai/docs), you can switch LLM providers to [OpenAI](https://openai.com), [Anthropic](https://anthropic.com), [Cohere](https://cohere.com/), and [many more](https://sdk.vercel.ai/providers/ai-sdk-providers) with just a few lines of code.

-## Deploy Your Own

-You can deploy your own version of the Next.js AI Chatbot to Vercel with one click by using the "Deploy" button on Vercel's dashboard.

 ## Running locally